chinedufn/dipa/book/src/using-derive/README.md

 # Using Derive

-Dipa provides a derive macro to generate implementations of the `Diffable` and `Patchable` traits for data structures defined in your crate.
+dipa provides a derive macro to generate implementations of the `Diffable` and `Patchable` traits for data structures defined in your crate.

 To enable the macro use the `derive` feature.
 Then use `#[derive(DiffPatch)]` on types that you want to